-Make sure your income qualifies
+Make sure your income qualifies for mortgage approval

 Freelance writer and blogger Eric Rosenberg of Personal Profitability said lenders typically want to see your business’ last two years of tax returns.
 If you’ve only been freelancing for a year, you may find it hard to locate a lender willing to work with you.

 Keep in mind that lenders want to see your net earnings – not your gross income.
 That’s where many freelancers run into trouble.

 When you work for yourself, deducting as many business expenses as possible is great for reducing your tax liability, but when it comes to lender requirements it usually is not the best route to take.

 Since lenders look at your net profit on your tax returns, your net income may not be high enough if you’ve deducted a large portion of what you’ve earned.